Administration of Justice (Scotland) Act 1933

 The Administration of Justice (Scotland) Act 1933 (23 & 24 Geo.
 5. c.
 41) is an act of the Parliament at Westminster legislating for Scotland which introduced changes in Scottish legal procedure "following the recommendations of a Royal Commission which reported in 1927".

-Background to act
+Background

 The act was introduced following the Royal Commission on the Court of Session and the Office of Sheriff Principal.

 The judiciary

 The act abolished the ancient practice of a trial (or examination) of qualifications of a nominee for appointment as a judge of the Court of Session (s.
 1).
 The Bill Chamber was abolished (s.
 3) and an additional division of the Inner House was created (s.
 2).
 It provided new arrangements for the sittings of judges (granting them a power to extend a session if required) and for the work of the vacation judge (s.
 4).

 Officers of the courts

 Provisions were made for the appointment of officers of the High Court of Justiciary and the Court of Session and their superannuation arrangements.